FloatingArrayDesign/FAModel/famodel/README.md

 * [Project Class Methods](#project-methods)
 * [Project Class Properties](#project-properties)

+### FAModel Integration Information
+FAModel integrates a many modeling tools, and provides functions for easy transfer of information from design tools to FAModel.
+The [FAModel Integration](#famodel-integration) section provides an overview of the tools integrated with FAModel and how to use them.

 ### FAModel Ontology
 An overview of the Ontology YAML file setup is found in the following section.
 * [FAModel Ontology Overview](#ontology-yaml)